Listen and Learn: What Are Your Customers Saying About You?

 You could run social media searches manually, but daily searches take time.
 Instead, use one of the many free or low-cost social media trackers available online.

-Apps such as Hootsuite and Social Mention, coupled with free services such as Google Alerts, take much of the tedium out of social media monitoring.
-Many of these apps also allow users to post comments and schedule posting times.
+Apps such as Hootsuite and Social Mention, coupled with free services such as Google Alerts, make social media monitoring more manageable.
+Many of these apps also allow users to reply to comments and schedule posting times.

 Listening to social media chatter is only the beginning.
-To leverage social media effectively you need to talk to your customers.
+To leverage social media effectively you need to talk with your customers.

-If someone makes a post praising you products, thank them for their kind words (and maybe offer them a one-time discount).
+If someone posts kudos for your products, thank the person for their kind words (and maybe offer them a one-time discount).
 If someone makes a negative comment, ask what your company can do to resolve the problem.
 Even if the customer remains unsatisfied, you're making it clear you take customer service seriously.

 Get involved with message boards, forums and other sites where your business name (or those of your competitors) crops up.
 Becoming an active participant in such conversations increases your brand awareness and reputation.

-InSite estimated 80 percent of U.S. companies have a social media presence, but many businesses treat social media pages like static web pages.
+InSite estimated that 80 percent of U.S. companies have a social media presence, but found that many businesses treat social media pages like static Web pages.

-Most importantly, read what people post.
-Ask social media followers what they'd like to see in new services.
+But don't just post.
+You want to engage too.
+Ask your social media followers what they'd like to see in new services.
 Take informal polls on customer satisfaction or run social media-specific contests.
-The more positive comments you generate, the better your online reputation becomes
+The more comments you generate, the better your online reputation will be.
+Just make sure you're reading what people post and responding to the good and the bad comments.